-Some genomic rearrangements were observed at the insertion site however bioinformatic analysis of possible open reading frames (ORFs) formed as a result of these rearrangements did not indicate any likelihood of unexpected gene products with homology to known toxins or allergens.
-The genetic elements introduced into MON87705 were demonstrated to be stably integrated and segregation data are consistent with a Mendelian pattern of inheritance for a single genetic locus.
+Some genomic rearrangements were observed at the insertion site, however bioinformatic analysis did not indicate unintended gene products with homology to known toxins or allergens.

+The genetic elements introduced into MON87705 were demonstrated to be stably integrated into the soybean genome and follow a Mendelian pattern of inheritance for a single genetic locus.